Sunday, 21 December 2025

 What happens when we die

-The bleak beauty of a new saltmarsh on the Otter estuary in East Devon, part of a National Nature Reserve
+The stark beauty of the new saltmarsh on the Otter estuary in East Devon.
+Ellie and I walked here at the beginning of the month

 I read on Instagram this morning that scientists have now discovered that energy leaves the body (of both humans and animals) when we die.
 Tibetan monks comment, ‘You need science to tell you what silence already knows?’

 I agree with the monks.
-Science is not proof.
-Our own experience is what matters.
+It's our own experience that matters.
+Science is a clumsy tool.
 As my little book of Chinese wisdom says, 'Why light a candle to see the sun?'

-I’ve seen the soul of one of our dogs, Brindle, fly from her body like a puff of smoke and zoom northwards over our shed.
-It wasn’t just energy.
+When our first dog Brindle died, I saw her energy fly from her body like a puff of smoke and zoom northwards over our shed.
 It was a discrete entity and it was in a hurry.
+I presumed it was her soul.
 Brindle had nearly died a year before and I’d prayed for her to stay alive because I wasn’t in a position to deal with her death at the time.
 She’d waited for me, even though she’d wanted to go.
 I write about this, and more, in a previous post.

 I feel annoyed when I read about things like the above because I don’t talk about most of what I experience because people mock.
 They need science to ‘prove’ things.
 Then the world catches up with me and I wish I’d had the courage to speak sooner.

-This blog is one of the few places where I do speak out and my time here now without either parents or Frog is for me to learn to be my whole self without shame or doubt.
+This blog is one of the few places where I do speak out, and my time here now without either parents or Frog is for me to learn to be my whole self without shame or doubt (not that Frog ever caused me to feel either of those, but my upbringing had).
 That’s something else I ‘know’, and I knew it as soon as Frog died.

-I didn’t see his soul go.
-It vanished in a second, as we stood at a field gate and looked at the view and he dropped to the ground beside me with a cry of surprise.
+I didn’t see Frog's soul go.
+It vanished in a second, as we stood together halfway up a hill admiring the view and he dropped to the ground with a cry of surprise.

 Sunset last week as I walked home with Ellie